BuildingSync/schema/proposals/2019/Building Footprint.md

 ## Implementation

-Copy the `auc:FootprintShape` and `auc:Side1AOrientation` elements to the auc:BuildingType.
+Copy the `auc:FootprintShape` element to the auc:BuildingType.

 ## References